-Environmental Systems and Societies (ESS) is firmly grounded in both a scientific exploration of environmental systems in their structure and function and in the exploration of cultural, economic, ethical, political, and social interactions of societies with the environment.
+Environmental Systems and Societies (offered at SL ONLY AND as a Group Three subject): is firmly grounded in both a scientific exploration of environmental systems in their structure and function and in the exploration of cultural, economic, ethical, political, and social interactions of societies with the environment.

-The interdisciplinary nature of the course requires a broad skill set from students and includes the ability to perform research and investigations and to participate in philosophical discussion.
+The interdisciplinary nature of the course requires a broad skill-set from students and includes the ability to perform research and investigations and to participate in philosophical discussion.